No. 11 Michigan shuts down No. 8 Maryland in 69-49 rout

 AP Sports Writer

+“Naz gets double and triple teamed all the time,” Brown said.
+“So if we’re able to hit those shots from the outside, it definitely opens things up and gives you a sense of confidence throughout the rest of the game.”

+All of Nolan’s 21 points came on on 3-pointers and Brown added 15 points to lead Michigan to a 69-49 rout of No. 8 Maryland on Sunday.
+It was just the second win for the Wolverines in 12 meetings with the Terrapins.

-Maryland coach Brenda Frese guided the team after her father, Bill, died of cancer Sunday morning.
+Maryland coach Brenda Frese guided the team after her father, Bill, died of cancer on Sunday morning.

-The Wolverines (15-2, 6-1 Big Ten) made their first seven shots from the field and led by 10 after the first quarter.
-Michigan star Naz Hillmon barely touched the ball as her team was building that lead, but the Wolverines showed they have plenty of other contributors.

 Michigan was a Sweet 16 team last season but still lost by 25 to Maryland at home in March.
 The Wolverines turned the tables this time.